UltraEngine/Documentation/CPP/GamePad_ButtonDown.md

 # GamePad::ButtonDown

-This function detects whether a gamepad button is currently pressed.
+This method detects whether a gamepad button is currently pressed.

 ## Syntax